sivakumar6678/sivakumar6678/README.md

 ## About Me

-I am a proactive Computer Science Engineering with recent graduate with 76%  JNTUA College of Engineering, Kalikiri, with a solid foundation from Government Polytechnic, Obulavaripalli, Kadapa district.
-Despite the challenges posed by the pandemic, I have consistently pursued self-improvement and technical growth.
+I am a proactive **Computer Science Engineer** and recent graduate from **JNTUA College of Engineering, Kalikiri**, with a solid foundation from **Government Polytechnic, Obulavaripalli**.
+Despite challenges during the pandemic, I’ve continuously pursued self-improvement and hands-on technical growth.

-As a full stack web developer, I have hands-on experience across the development stack, from frontend to backend, and a strong commitment to building user-centric, scalable applications.
-I thrive in collaborative environments and am passionate about leveraging technology to drive innovation and efficiency.
+As a **Full Stack Web Developer**, I have experience across the entire development stack, from frontend to backend, with a strong focus on building **user-centric, scalable applications**.
+I thrive in collaborative environments and enjoy leveraging technology to drive **innovation and efficiency**.

 ---

 ## 🚀 Current Projects

 - **Mini Mart App**
-  - A delivery-focused mini-mart application for seamless user experiences.
+  A delivery-focused mini-mart application built for seamless user experiences.

 - **Code Canvas: AI Tools for Frontend Developers**
-  - **Overview:** A comprehensive platform for developers to access image, color, gradient, and shadow tools, integrating multiple third-party resources.
+  - **Overview:** A platform offering image, color, gradient, and shadow tools by integrating multiple third-party resources.
   - **Goal:** Streamline developer workflows by consolidating design and visual resources in a single platform.
   - **Technology:** Angular (frontend), Gemini API (AI integration).

 ---

 ## 📚 Education

-- **B.Tech in Computer Science Engineering**
-  Jawaharlal Nehru Technological University Anantapur College of Engineering, Kalikiri - 8 GPA
+- **B.Tech in Computer Science Engineering** – JNTUA College of Engineering, Kalikiri | GPA: 8.0
-- **Diploma in Computer Engineering**
-  Government Polytechnic, Obulavaripalli, Kadapa District - 8.5 GPA
+- **Diploma in Computer Engineering** – Government Polytechnic, Obulavaripalli | GPA: 8.5

 ---

 ## 💼 Professional Experience

-- **Bharath Economic Forum**
-  - **Web Developer Intern (May 2025 - August 2025)**
+- **Bharath Economic Forum** – Web Developer Intern (May 2025 – Aug 2025)
-  - Built master login/signup system used across 17+ industry-specific pages with centralized routing and designed high-fidelity animated "About Us" page.
+  - Built a centralized master login/signup system for 17+ industry-specific pages.
-  - Contributed to research-based funnel tasks, gathering content and competitive strategies.
+  - Designed high-fidelity animated pages and contributed to recruitment funnel strategies.
-  - Supported deployment planning and contributed to static page development across verticals.
+  - Assisted in deployment planning and static page development across verticals.

-  - Conducted content research and contributed to recruitment funnel strategies.
-- **Alzira**
-  - **Frontend Developer Intern (Dec 2024 – April 2025)**
+- **Alzira** – Frontend Developer Intern (Dec 2024 – Apr 2025)
-  - Collaborated on frontend designs using React.
-  - Enhanced user experience with responsive and scalable layouts.
+  - Collaborated on frontend designs using React, enhancing user experience with responsive layouts.
   - Contributed to project management and code reviews.

-- **Infosys Springboard**
-  - **Angular Developer Intern (April 2024 – June 2024)**
+- **Infosys Springboard** – Angular Developer Intern (Apr 2024 – Jun 2024)
-  - Developed registration forms using Angular.
+  - Developed registration forms using Angular and integrated with Spring Boot backend.
-  - Integrated frontend with backend using Java Spring Boot and Postman for API testing.
-  - Implemented security configurations in Spring Boot.
-  - Focused on frontend development, collaborated on final designs and demo presentations.
-  - Assisted team members with issue resolution and component integration.
+  - Implemented API testing with Postman and configured security settings.
+  - Guided teammates on component integration and resolved technical issues independently.

 ---